tauri-apps/rfcs/README.md

 ## RFC Process

-1) Create an RFC Pull Request by following the steps below.
+1) Create an RFC Pull Request by following the steps in the [Creating an RFC](#creating-an-rfc) section below.
 2) Once a PR is opened in this repo then the review process begins.
 This will be left open for a minimum of 2 weeks to allow comment.
 3) After this time period a member of the Tauri Working Group will handle closing the RFC.
 If accepted, the RFC will be assigned a number and a tracking issue opened on the appropriate repo.